-The current implementation of Connection Diversity can make full use of BlueTooth and offers several useful usage models for peer to peer TCP/IP networking.
-The implementation has been optimised to give good performance and ease of use, and is only limited by BlueTooth itself.

-Using Co-Link can workaround the slow and expensive Inquiry process needed to discover new peers.
-The implementation of a transmit watchdog allows fast and predictable handoff, as well as fast and reliable recovery from erroneous handoffs.
+The current implementation of Connection Diversity can make full use of BlueTooth and offers several useful usage models for peer to peer networking.
+Unfortunately, most of those models can't workaround the slow and expensive Inquiry process needed to discover new peers.